 The rest of the episode shows us behind the scenes of the music videos for "God Is A Woman" and "The Light Is Coming," as well as 18 months ago when Grande's friends and team listened to her new Sweetener-era music for the first time.

-Perhaps the most touching moments in the episode occured when the singer is working with the album's producer, Pharrell.
+Perhaps the most touching moments in the episode occurred when the singer is working with the album's producer, Pharrell.

 "Listen, when you sing these songs on stage, okay?"
 Pharrell says to Grande in the recording studio.
 "You will tell people the story of how you felt when we were doing this song.
 That's what is so amazing."